 I was going to give the people something they’d love.
 Something that would enter the annals of Irish folklore, giving birth to songs and rituals that would be sung around campfires and passed down, generation to generation for time immemorial.

 And what do the people love?
 The people love pizza.
+Who doesn’t look forward to getting a pizza delivered after a long day at work?
+No one.

 This recipe sounds a little odd at first but if you consider the elements – crunchy, pillowy pizza dough, buttery potatoes, creamy irish cheddar, salty corned beef, the sweetness of the caramelized, roasted cabbage – it begins to make sense.
 This pizza was such a hit that my incredibly picky husband not only loved it, but tried to convince me to serve it at Easter brunch.
 The pizza ultimately lost to a bacon, cheddar and mushroom quiche, but it has worked its way into our St. Patrick’s Day traditions permanently, and if you give it a chance, I think it might just find its way into yours.